talal/ilm/lib.typ

   // Format in which the date will be displayed on cover page.
   // More info: https://typst.app/docs/reference/foundations/datetime/#format
+  // The default format will display date as: MMMM DD, YYYY
   date-format: "[month repr:long] [day padding:zero], [year repr:full]",

   // An abstract for your work.
 Can be omitted if you don't have one.